johnmay/inchi-ma/README.md

 The order specifies a permutation index and uses the same coding scheme as SMILES (see. [relevant blog post](http://timvdm.blogspot.com/2010/09/smiles-stereochemistry-enigma.html)).

-We need to be able to specify any order of the neighbors around the central (or 'focus') atom.
+It works because we need to be able to specify any order of the neighbors around the central (or 'focus') atom.
 To specify any ordering for octahedral we have 6 neighbors so there are 720 (6 factorial) possible ways to order them.
 However there are 24 symmetries and so we only need 720/24 = 30 possible orders.
 For trigonal